 At a glance

 An important barrier in the deployment of deep neural networks is latency, which is a critical metric for autonomous driving.
-High latency translates to delayed recog- nition of a car, pedestrian, or a barrier in front of an autonomous agent in time before we can make an appropriate decision/maneuver.
-For this reason, practitioners have been forced to use very shallow networks with poor accuracy to avoid the latency problem.
-A promising approach to address this problem is quantization, so that the model can be fit into a fast custom accelerator or embedded hardware.
+Despite a common misunderstanding, this latency directly affects the accuracy of NNs, since there are hard real-time constraints for autonomous driving.
+High latency translates to delayed recognition of a car, pedestrian, or a barrier in front of an autonomous agent in time before we can make an appropriate decision/maneuver.
+For this reason, practitioners have been forced to use shallow networks with non-ideal accuracy to avoid the latency problem.
+A promising approach to address this problem is quantization, which reduces the memory footprint and latency of a NN model, and could enable more efficient inference on a custom accelerator or embedded hardware.
 However, the current state-of-the-art quantization methods involve random heuristics and require high computational cost associated with brute-force searching.
-More importantly, the majority of these methods only focus on quantization—but not for inference latency, which is actually more important than just the model size.
-Our goal is to systematically develop an end-to-end quan- tization framework that would include both hardware design metrics, and in particular latency and power consumption, along with an interpretable optimization routine, to determine the limit of quantization for a given model/dataset.
-We will consider model quantization for classification, object detection and segmentation as our target problems.
+So far we have developed two state-of-the-art quantization frameworks, HAWQ and ZeroQ which addresses the above.
+In this proposal, we plan to extend these frameworks by (i) developing an efficient implementation of quantized NNs for different target hardware platforms, (ii) extending ZeroQ/HAWQ to hardware aware quantization, (iii) developing a quantization aware Neural Architecture Search framework to design NNs that are easy for quantization and hardware implementation, and (iv) extending ZeroQ/HAWQ to extreme quantization cases such as binary/ternary weights.

 |Dr. Amir Gholami||Model Compression, Quantization, Stochastic Second-Order, Power Consumption, Latency|